 The department has multiple independent systems for capturing employee training which causes a distinct challenge for standardization and analysis of the data.
-The Department of Administration, Division of Personnel and Labor Relations recently changed their statewide learning management system which is also used for tracking.
-Due to this we were unable to gather accurate training data with correlating sex and race information.
-The new statewide system does have sex, race, and EEO-4 categories associated with employee training, and we fully expect to have data for FY22 reporting.
+The Department of Administration, Division of Personnel and Labor Relations recently changed their statewide learning management system which is also used for tracking, but the system does not presently capture sex, race, and EEO-4 categories associated with employee training.
+However, the Department intends to continue exploring avenues for collecting this data.
 Additionally, the department has created a Diversity, Equity, and Inclusion (DEI) Team whose members work with the different department training systems.
 This DEI Team will strive to find ways to bring the department's training data into a standardized format to help improve the ability to analyze for equality.
-The department's historical trend for training has always demonstrated equality, and it is expected to continue to do so.
+The department's historical trend for availability and accessibility of training has always been shown to be equitable, and it is expected to continue to do so.